Antony74/TransportManager/README.md

-##TransportManager
+##Transport Manager

-A database app for community driving schemes - initially developed for Didcot Volunteer Centre.
+A database app for community driving schemes.
+Community driving schemes help people (often older people) get to medical appointments and other activities which they might not otherwise be able to reach.
+The logistics of organising drives (and funding) can quickly become complicated even for relatively small schemes, which is why some sort of electronic system may be felt preferable to a paper-based system (such as a diary and a set of address/index-cards).

+Initially developed for Didcot Volunteer Centre.

 This is a classic three tier application, with web-front-end and middle-layer both written in JavaScript.
 Not currently intended for remote use (across a Local-Area-Network would be fine).